Sausalito Hotel Prices

-Prices reported are surveyed online for Sausalito hotel rooms on a weekday and for a weekend day approximately 6 weeks in the future, excepting holidays.
+Sausalito hotel prices reported are surveyed online for rooms on a weekday and for a weekend day approximately 6 weeks in the future, excepting holidays.
 Most of these hotels are relatively small and they book up frequently during the warm months of the year.

-You can often find better rates by looking at online discount travel sites, although not all Sausalito hotels will show up on their lists.
+You can often find better Sausalito hotel prices by looking at online discount travel sites, although not all Sausalito hotels will show up on their lists.
 We did a spot check as we compiled this quarter’s list and found one hotel below for $60 less at a discounter, though all the other prices matched.
+That discounted room may have had “catches” in the fine print that subtract features that are included at the full price, such as no free breakfast, no free parking, no free windows (just kidding about that one), etc.

-Insiders Tip: If you call the hotel directly and tell them where you saw a discount that was cheaper than their published rate they will typically give you the lower rate if you book directly with them.
+Insiders Tip: If you call the hotel directly and tell them where you saw a discount Sausalito hotel price for their location that was cheaper than their published rate, they may offer you the lower rate if you book directly with them.

 Hotels are listed in order of their ranking on our Best Hotels survey.